-Manda received a Bachelor of Arts in Developmental Psychology and recently graduated in May, 2020 from the University of Denver with a Masters of Higher Education.
+Manda received a Bachelor of Arts in developmental psychology and recently graduated in May 2020 from the University of Denver with a master’s in higher education.
 During her time there, she worked with a number of organizations focused on community engagement and youth development.
 In 2019, she became a Campus Compact Newman Civic Fellow which supports students who have demonstrated their commitment to the community and their willingness to be problem-solvers in the public space.
 She now works to support the Community Engagement Fellowships program at the University of Denver.

 We connected with Manda to talk about how City Year has informed her experiences.
 The interview has been edited for clarity and length.

 Advance educational equity